Heterogeneity-induced lane and band formation in self-driven particle systems: Introduction

 We aim here to model different types of agents (for instance pedestrians and bicycles) with specific characteristics in term of desired speed, agent size, etc. This kind of heterogeneity is usually called \emph{quenched disorder} in solid state physics.
 It refers to static heterogeneity features remaining constant (i.e.\ quenched) over the time. \item {\emph{Heterogeneity in the interactions}} -- We attribute dynamically the two parameter settings $\mathbf p_1$ and $\mathbf p_2$ according to the type of the closest agent in front.
 The parameter setting is $\mathbf p_1$ if the agent in front is of the same type, while it is $\mathbf p_2$ in case of interaction with an another agent type:

 with $\tilde k(\mathbf X_n)$ the type of the closest agent in front (see Sec.~\ref{meth} for details).
-Such a mechanism may correspond for instance to a pedestrian adapting his/her behaviour when interacting with a bicycle and inversely.
+Such a mechanism may be realized in mixed urban traffic where cyclists or electric scooter drivers are adapting their behaviour, increasing the time gap or reducing his/her desired speed, when following a group of pedestrians.
 The heterogeneity features are here time-dependent.
 They are usually called \emph{annealed disorder} in the literature of solid state physics\cite{Krusemann2014,Tateishi2020}. \end{enumerate} In contrast to the model Eq.~\ma\ for which the heterogeneity statically lies in agent characteristics, the model Eq.~\mb\ induces a dynamic heterogeneity mechanism taking place in the interactions.
 See Fig.~\ref{fig1} for an illustrative example in one dimension.